 In spite of dealing directly with national media for about two years, she rarely speaks publicly about herself.

 One example of such reluctance came in June 2016.
-She was contacted by a reporter for GQ magazine who wanted to do a profile of her, and although she did not agree to be interviewed for the piece, she allowed Trump to speak to the reporter about her.
+She was contacted by a reporter for GQ magazine who wanted to do a profile of her, and although she did not agree to be interviewed for the piece, she allowed President Trump to speak to the reporter about her.

-"Hope's been involved from the beginning, and she has been absolutely terrific," Trump said in the interview.
+"Hope's been involved from the beginning, and she has been absolutely terrific," then-candidate Trump said in the interview.

 A portion of her personal life became public in the wake of revelations about Porter, a top aide to President Trump and chief of staff John Kelly, who was accused of domestic violence in his past two marriages.
 Porter denied the claims of abuse made by his ex-wives, and he resigned from his position at the White House.
 In the wake of the Porter scandal, it was reported that Porter and Hicks had been in a romantic relationship when the news of his alleged abuse broke.

 While many in the White House were facing questions about who knew about Porter’s past before it was made public, President Trump publicly supported Hicks.

 “Hope is absolutely fantastic.
 She was with the campaign from the beginning, and I could not ask for anything more,” President Trump said in a statement released to The New York Times on Feb.
 9, two days after Porter resigned.

 “Hope is smart, very talented and respected by all,” President Trump said.